IBM, Walmart using blockchain to keep food fresh

 ADVERTISEMENT

-While Kralingen tiptoed around disclosing just how much the company is pumping into blockchain, she noted it’s a “major thesis for investment” within its $6 million a year spent on research.
+While van Kralingen tiptoed around disclosing just how much the company is pumping into blockchain, she noted it’s a “major thesis for investment” within its $6 billion a year spent on research.

 What do you think?